MRes

 How will I learn?

 This course can be studied one year full-time or 24 months part-time.
-Students on this course complete 40 credits of core modules centred on research and laboratory techniques, and 20 credits giving them an insight into themes/approaches to the biosciences.
-These modules are delivered via fieldtrips, practicals, lectures, workshops and tutorials.
+Students on this course complete a core module centred on research methods and laboratory techniques, and take optional modules which provide an insight into themes/approaches to the biosciences.

 What will I learn?